Jade Fever: Impact on industry

 In season 3, the Bunce's hard rock mining operation at the Dynasty claim started to successfully quarry jade – a first in jade mining; which usually rips jade lenses out of rock with heavy equipment instead of quarrying it out like marble.

 Controversy

 In 2020 Tahltan First Nation requested the show's mining crew cease operations of their mine as they had not consulted with or sought approvals from Tahltan First Nation to mine within their territory.
 Tahltan reached out to Bell Media and Omnifilm who develop the program to cease filming.
 In May 2021, Bell Media claimed they were unaware of the requests from Tahltan First Nation, but claimed they would investigate into the matter.
-In May 2021, after request from Tahltan Central Government, the Province of British Columbia put an order to not issue jade mining permits in the region for 2 years.
+In May 2021, after a request from the Tahltan Central Government, the Province of British Columbia put an order to not issue jade mining permits in the region for 2 years.